at-cg/minichain/README.md

 * Support for cyclic graphs, which can be either pangenome references or assembly graphs.

 * Support for chromosome-long query sequences.
-This is needed for incremental graph generation.
+This is needed for [incremental pangenome graph construction](https://github.com/lh3/minigraph/blob/master/doc/example1.png).

 ## <a name="pub"></a>Publications